lsst-dm/jenkins-dm-jobs/seeds/README.md

 * If the page gets stuck at `503 Service Temporarily Unavailable`
    * Check the pod logs.
 The `init` container likely is crashing due to a missed dependency.
-* If the values file in `github` is up-to-date, can also use `helm upgrade` to reset the values:
+* If the values file in `github` is up-to-date, you can also use `helm upgrade` to reset the values:
    * `helm upgrade <release> -n namespace <chart> -f <filename>`
 * If still stuck, rollback to the previous release:
    * `helm rollback <release> <rollback-number> -n <namespace>`